oscartbeaumont/sea-migrations/README.md

 ## Beta Warning

 This project is in beta and could have major changes to API or behavior in future updates.
-Below are some issues the project currently has:

-Internal issues:
- - Doesn't have fully test suite (only basic tests provided by example and Rust docs)
- - Uses unsafe code to access private variables from SeaORM (waiting on [seaQL/sea-query#183](https://github.com/SeaQL/sea-query/issues/183))

-Missing features:
- - Add relationship in migration (waiting on [seaQL/sea-query#184](https://github.com/SeaQL/sea-query/issues/184))
- - 1 to many relations
- - many to many relations
- - indexed columns
+Please refer to [issue #1](https://github.com/oscartbeaumont/sea-migrations/issues/1) for more information.

 ## Install